Oak Cliff Coalition for the Arts

 OCCA and AARP Texas are co-hosting Festival de Calaveras - Celebrating Day of the Dead, in collaboration with the Latino Cultural Center.
 The event showcases the traditional Dia de Muertos calaveras literarias (literary skulls) and cuisine (traditional Day of the Dead food).

 7 PM.
 Tasting of Traditional Dia de Muertos Cuisine will commence the evening.
-You will taste mole, tamales, pan de muerto, and chocolate, among other foods.
+You will taste mole by Calhoun Family Catering, and tamales, pan de muerto by Catrina Grill, and other foods and Tequila and other drinks.

 8 PM.
-Music for Remembering the Dead - the most beloved songs will be performed by singer/entertainer Marta Salazar.
+Music for Remembering the Dead - the most beloved songs will be performed by entertainer/vocalist Marta Salazar.

 Altar/Ofrenda.
 The centerpiece of Day of the Dead is the altar.
-Bring a photo of your loved one that has passed on to add it to the community altar.
+Bring a photo of your loved one that have passed and add it to the community altar.

 8:30 PM - 9:30 PM.
 Calaveras Literarias by Poet/Artist Nephtali De Leon.
 He will perform calaveras from his elaborate collection.
 Calaveras Literarias are poems written about living people.
 The calaveras poke fun at them and place them in funny situations.
 In the end, la Calaca or la Flaca, takes them away.
 It reminds us that we are mortal and should not fear death for it is an inevitable journey we must all take.
-Calaveritas by local poets will also be presented.
+Calaveritas by local poets/authors Tammy Melody, Gomez, Virginia Alanis, Sylvana Flores Avila, and Marta Salazar will also be presented.

 Store/Tiendita.
 You may purchase Day of the Dead products, merchandise, and altar pieces for your home.